bjornwallner/ML_medbioinfo/README.md

    <!--https://web.stanford.edu/~hastie/ElemStatLearn/. -->
   Chapters 2 and 3.
 * For those with other backgrounds:
   * James et al. (2013).
-[An Introduction to Statistical Learning – with Applications in R. Springer] (https://canvas.instructure.com/files/212150739/download?download_frd=1).
+[An Introduction to Statistical Learning – with Applications in R. Springer](https://canvas.instructure.com/files/212150739/download?download_frd=1).
 Chapters 2 and 6